shivanirathore24/Learn-ReactJS/Component-Lifecycle/README.md

 3. You can also use the setState function in this method to update the state.
 4. Example: When the state gets updated inside this method, it causes another rendering just before the browser updates the UI.

+### Mouting Phase: setState()
+1. We shouldn't call setState in the constructor because the component isn't fully initialized yet.
+Instead, directly assign the initial state to this.state.
+Using setState here is redundant and can cause issues since the component hasn't mounted, so there's no need for re-rendering.
+2. Calling setState inside the render method creates an infinite loop.
+This happens because setState triggers a re-render, and since it's being called within render, the component keeps re-rendering endlessly.
+3. We should not use setState inside getDerivedStateFromProps because it's a static method and doesn't have access to this.
+Instead, return an object representing the updated state if needed, or return null if no state update is required.
+4. You should use setState in the following places:
+    - Event Handlers: To update the state in response to user actions (e.g., button clicks).
+    - Lifecycle Methods: Such as componentDidMount, componentDidUpdate, or in asynchronous callbacks, to update the state after the component has mounted or updated.
+    - Avoid using setState in the constructor or render method to prevent issues like unnecessary re-renders or infinite loops.